Proto-Germanic language: Consonant gradation

 Diachronically, the rise of consonant gradation in Germanic can be explained by Kluge's law, by which geminates arose from stops followed by a nasal in a stressed syllable.
 Since this sound law only operated in part of the paradigms of the n-stems and ōn-verbs, it gave rise to an alternation of geminated and non-geminated consonants in the same paradigms.
-These were largely regularized by various ways of analogy in the Germanic daughter languages (e.g. Kroonen 2011).
+These were largely regularized by various ways of analogy in the Germanic daughter languages.

 Since its formulation, the validity of Kluge's Law has been contested.
 The development of geminate consonants has also been explained by the idea of "expressive gemination".
 Although this idea remains popular, it does not explain why many words containing geminated stops do not have "expressive" or "intensive" semantics.
 The idea has been described as "methodically unsound", because it attempts to explain the phonological phenomenon through psycholinguistic factors and other irregular behaviour instead of exploring regular sound laws.

 The origin of the Germanic geminate consonants remains a disputed part of historical linguistics with no clear consensus at present.

 The reconstruction of grading paradigms in Proto-Germanic explains root alternations such as Old English steorra 'star' < *sterran- vs. Old Frisian stera 'id.' < *steran- and Norwegian (dial.) guva 'to swing' < *gubōn- vs. Middle High German gupfen 'id.' < *guppōn- as generalizations of the original allomorphy.
 In the cases concerned, this would imply reconstructing an n-stem nom. *sterō, gen. *sterraz < PIE h₂stér-ōn, h₂ster-n-ós and an ōn-verb 3sg. *guppōþi, 3pl. *gubunanþi < gʱubʱ-néh₂-ti, gʱubʱ-nh₂-énti.

 Vowels

-Proto-Germanic had four short vowels, five or six long vowels, and at least one "overlong" or "trimoric" vowel.
+Proto-Germanic had four short vowels, five or six long vowels, and at least one "overlong" or "trimoraic" vowel.
 The exact phonetic quality of the vowels is uncertain.